Co-driver injury truck accidents can be severe and costly, making it essential for drivers to have the correct type of coverage in place.

-Co-driver truck accident insurance should be tailored to the individual’s needs and provide comprehensive protection, including medical expenses and liability coverage, ensuring that all parties are adequately compensated if an unexpected accident occurs.
+Co-driver injury truck accident insurance should be tailored to the individual’s needs and provide comprehensive protection, including medical expenses and liability coverage.
+This ensures that all parties are adequately compensated if an unexpected accident occurs.

-Were you injured in a truck accident while your co-driver was operating the vehicle?
+Were you injured in a truck accident while your co-driver operated the vehicle?
 The personal injury attorneys at Rosenfeld Injury Lawyers, LLC can aggressively pursue compensation against all workers’ compensation insurance policies from the parties involved, including hired truck drivers, independent contractors, and the trucking company.

-Call a truck accident lawyer at (888) 424-5757 or fill out the contact form for additional information or schedule a free consultation to discuss your case.
+Call a Chicago truck accident lawyer at (888) 424-5757, fill out the contact form for additional information, or schedule a free consultation to discuss your case.

 Co-driving is a system where one driver sleeps or rests while the other drives.
 This can effectively cover long distances but also carries risks for the co-driver.

 Truck accidents can be devastating, especially when they involve two drivers.
 Unfortunately, recent clarifications of federal regulations have made it so that co-drivers are sometimes treated differently than drivers in an accident.

 Employers may try to push the truckers toward filing for workers’ comp benefits instead of suing them because filing a workers’ comp claim will only increase the company’s premiums.

 A lawsuit could cost the company much more if the case goes to trial.

 An Employee or Independent Contractor When Injured in a Collision?